nodepy/nodepy/README.md

 - PPYM will now attempt to wrap scripts installed by Pip into the Pip bin directory (see `ppym bin --pip [--global]`) and create a proxy in the `nodepy_modules/.bin` directory
+- Scripts instaled via the `"bin"` field are now automatically appended with `.py` if they don't already end it `.py` or `.pyw`.
+This is to prevent `distlib` from stripping any extension that is intended to be in the scripts call name.

 ### v0.0.8